cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Experimental features
 =====================
-These features are not part of the core v1.0.0 API, and subject to breaking changes.
+These features are subject to breaking changes and should not be used in production code.

 Sequences
 ---------